isc-projects/isc-dnssec-guide/doc/recipes.rst

 Below is a sample timeline for a KSK rollover to occur on January 1, 2021:

-1. December 1, 2020, a month before rollover
+1. December 1, 2020 (one month before rollover)

    -  Change timer on the current KSK